ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 A typical user of the 21st century doesn't want to waste his/her time staring at a blank page for more than 5 seconds.
 I'm pretty sure that your website loads within that time frame but, it may not happen in all conditions.
 Users may close the tab and never return to your website if it takes too long to load.
 Be cautious to keep the page loading speed within 2 seconds.

+This post is going to be a long one since I'm trying to explain things in detail.
+So bear with me.

 * Do not remove this line (it will not be displayed) {:toc}